vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

-  Called when a kept-alive component is deactivated.
+  It is called when a kept-alive component is deactivated.

   **This hook is not called during server-side rendering.**